-- The java.net project is up and running. - We have a long list of issues to discuss (see the Issue Tracker.) - We meet as the Expert Group during EC meetings. - We formed a small Working Group on IP Policy to discuss two presentations from IBM and one from CloudBees: - Hub-and-spoke IP grants. - Essential Patent alternatives and standard licenses. - RI and TCK licensing proposal. - See the Document Archive for meeting minutes.
+- The java.net project is up and running. - We have a long list of issues to discuss (see the Issue Tracker.) - We meet as the Expert Group during EC meetings. - We formed a small Working Group on IP Policy to discuss two presentations from IBM, one from CloudBees, and one from RedHat: - Hub-and-spoke IP grants (IBM.) - Essential Patent alternatives and standard licenses (IBM.) - RI and TCK licensing proposal (CloudBees.) - Response on RI and TCK licensing (RedHat.) - See the Document Archive for meeting minutes.